danjames68/villas003/user/plugins/taxonomylist/README.md

 {% include 'partials/taxonomylist.html.twig' with {base_url: my_url, taxonomy: 'tag', children_only: true} %}
 ```

-> NOTE: If you want to see this plugin in action, have a look at our [Blog Site Skeleton](http://github.com/grav/grav-skeleton-blog-site/archive/master.zip)
+> NOTE: If you want to see this plugin in action, have a look at our [villa Site Skeleton](http://github.com/grav/grav-skeleton-villa-site/archive/master.zip)

 # Config Defaults
 ```
-route: '/blog'
+route: '/villa'
 ```